Dr. Kevin Pond, dean

 The mission of the college is to provide excellence in teaching, research and professional service in the major areas served and, ultimately, to prepare students for employment by providing them with a skill set that will make them successful now and into the future, regardless of their chosen path.

-The internationally recognized faculty of the college is eager to work with students in the classroom, in the laboratory and in the field.
+The internationally recognized college faculty are eager to work with students in the classroom, in the laboratory and in the field.
 Students can pursue a variety of activities, from assisting faculty in conducting cutting-edge research to completing an internship with a company competing in the global marketplace.
 These real-world experiences in the various disciplines are the hallmark of the college and University.